With us, young people change their attitude to learning; we instill curiosity, empathy and pride.About our impact

 The deferred fee will be credited against participation in the following year and the school will need to pay the remaining balance of any price difference.

-If there is any chance that you might need to defer your place, please contact your Festival Coordinator immediately.
+If there is any chance that you might need to defer your place, please contact your Programmes Coordinator immediately.

 In the case of a union strike Coram SSF events carry on as normal and we ask that you try to attend planned events.
 Seek advice from your union.